owickstrom/wickstrom.tech/src/_drafts/case-study-2.md

                ]
 {% enddiagram %}

-* Convert output representation to actual pixel frames
+Next, the list of output segments is converted into a sequence of actual frames.
+Frames are two-dimensional arrays of RGB pixel values.
+The conversion is simple:

-  - Moving frames: flipping between grey and white pixels
+* Moving segments are converted to a sequence of alternating frames, flipping between all grey and all white pixels
-  - Still frames: all black pixels
+* Still frames converted to a sequence of frames containing all black pixels

+The example sequence in the diagram above, when converted to pixel frames with a frame rate of 10 FPS, can be visualized like in the following diagram, where each thin rectangle represents a frame:

-{% diagram :width => 600, :caption => "Clips and gaps are placed in video and audio tracks" %}
+{% diagram :width => 600, :caption => "Pixel frames derived from a sequence of expected classified output segments" %}
 import           Diagrams.Direction (dir)
 import           TimelineDiagrams
 import           VideoClassifierDiagrams